danjgale/surfplot/docs/auto_examples/plot_tutorial_03.rst

 and readable with ``nibabel``.
 These files must be either GIFTI or CIFTI images.
 When plotting both hemispheres, you will need a dictionary to assign each each GIFTI to a hemisphere.
-To test this out, let's get the downloaded curvature maps:
+To test this out, let's get the downloaded curvature maps and add them:

 ..
-GENERATED FROM PYTHON SOURCE LINES 106-111
+GENERATED FROM PYTHON SOURCE LINES 109-115

 .. code-block:: default